ZhengPeng7/BiRefNet/README.md

 Download the `BiRefNet_*.pth` from [[**stuff**](https://drive.google.com/drive/u/0/folders/1s2Xe0cjq-2ctnJBR24563yMSCOu4CcxM)].

-The results might be a bit different from those in the original paper, you can see them in cells' outputs in the colab above.
+The results might be a bit different from those in the original paper, you can see them in the `performances_all_ckpts` folder in **stuff**.
 Due to the very high cost I used (A100-80G x 8) which many people cannot afford to (including myself....),  I re-trained BiRefNet on a single A100-40G only and achieve the performance on the same level.
 It means you can directly train the model on a single GPU with 36.5G+ memory.

 But if you have more and more powerful GPUs, you can set GPU IDs and increase the batch size in `config.py` to accelerate the training.
 We have made all this kind of things adaptive in scripts to seamlessly switch between single-card training and multi-card training.
 Enjoy it :)